Davidson-09/viralbase/README.md

 # Demo
-to see this react app live go to myviralbase.com
+to see this react app live go to viralbase.netlify.app

 # Getting Started with Create React App